alexgu2008/elabftw_api_support/README.md

 ## Additional functions

 You can find further usage options in the [official documentation](https://doc.elabftw.net/api/) of the eLabFTW API features.
-In the meantime, a new version of the API interface has been released, more about this in the future.

 ## Contact
 *Ticket*<br>